For most of my life, I lived by the philosophy of Work Hard and Play Harder. Self-care and balanced wellness was not a concept I was aware of.

 - You create your to-do lists and figure you’ll practice self-care when the list is complete (it never is).

-It’s time to be more aware of and intentional with your self-care.
+It’s time to be more aware of and intentional with your self-care system.

 There is a story about rocks, pebbles, and sand that is used in time management seminars and teachings about priorities.
-You start out with an empty jar and stack of rocks, pebbles, and sand.
-You’re told all the rocks, pebbles and sand will fit into the jar, as long as you add them in the right order.
+You start out with an empty jar and a stack of rocks, pebbles, and sand.
+You’re told all the rocks, pebbles, and sand will fit into the jar as long as you add them in the right order.
 Start with the wrong item and you will run out of room.
-Without awareness and intention, you focus on the wrong thing in the wrong order and all the priorities and requirements of your life don’t fit.
+Without awareness and intention, you focus on the wrong thing in the wrong order, and all the priorities and requirements of your life don’t fit.
 You look at self-care like a piece of sand instead of the rock that it is.

 One of the greatest lessons I’ve learned not only from surgical menopause but also from setbacks and challenges is that when I make self-care a habit instead of a reward, I feel calm and balanced and more able to handle life events with more ease.

-Self-care is about being aware of what builds you up, replenishes you, and restores your energy.
+Self-care is about knowing what builds you up, replenishes you, and restores your energy.
 It is knowing yourself and your needs and knowing what fills your cup, so that you can share joy and light and love with the world.

 What activities drain you?
 Let those go.